 Volvo Cars today reports an operating profit, excluding JVs and associates, of SEK 3.5 billion and a profit margin of 4.4 per cent, a result that reflects the multiple headwinds facing the global car industry.
 The interim report for the third quarter can be found here.

 The company remains firmly focused on executing its strategy and will soon reveal the Volvo EX90, an all-new, fully electric SUV that marks the start of a new era for Volvo Cars.
 After that it will launch one new fully electric model every year, as it aims to sell only fully electric cars by 2030.

-“Macroeconomic uncertainties around the world weighed on our third quarter performance,” said Jim Rowan, president and chief executive.
+“Macroeconomic uncertainties around the world weighed on our third-quarter performance,” said Jim Rowan, President and Chief Executive of Volvo Cars.
 “But with a nimble and agile organisation, strong financial position and ample liquidity, we are confident we will tide over the ongoing challenges.”

 While sales volumes fell by 8 per cent during the quarter versus the same period last year, revenues increased by 30 per cent during the period.
 This illustrates the strength of the Volvo brand and underscores the company’s pricing power and the robust demand for its SUVs, especially the Recharge line-up.

 Lower volumes during the quarter also affected the company’s EBIT performance, excluding JVs and associates, which came in at SEK 3.5 billion, with an EBIT margin of 4.4 per cent.

 Higher raw material costs, spot buying of semiconductors to fill a production shortfall and logistics costs contributed to a lower operating profit.
 The EBIT margin, including joint ventures and associates, reached 2.6 per cent during the period.